 - waiting about 30 minutes

 - pulling the tape off

 If this method does not work the first time, it is worth trying again.

-When the splinter has fully punctured the skin, and no part of the material is visible, a person may be able to expose part of it using a needle.
-Once part of the splinter is exposed, they can then use the tweezers to remove it.
+When the splinter has fully punctured the skin, and no part of the material is visible, an individual may be able to expose part of it using a needle.
+Having exposed part of the splinter, they can then use the tweezers to remove it.